 If there’s some goal you really want to achieve—like learning how to write white papers—put some time into that every single day.

 Stephen Covey says the same thing.
 Put the big rocks in first, i.e. make time to do the most important things first, and then fit in everything else.—GG

 Writing tip #9: Don’t multi-task

-“Everyone who multi-tasks thinks they’re getting two things done at once.
-But they’re not,” notes Green.
+“Everyone who multi-tasks thinks they’re getting two things done at once,” notes Green.

 “If you’re serious about writing, here’s what you have to do: Put a Do Not Disturb sign on the door, turn off the TV, don’t play any music, don’t have your smartphone on your desk.

 “Writing is a solitary activity.
 You need to shut out the world and do what you need to do.”

 I agree.
 Good writing requires 150% focus and concentration.—GG